s21toolkit/s21.nvim/README.md

       keymap = {
         psqlexec = '<leader>p', -- execute sql
-        prevex = ',', -- go to previous excercise (no exec) nextex = '.', -- go to next excercise (exec with tests if test.sql found in the same folder) }
+        prevex = ',', -- go to previous excercise (no exec) nextex = '.', -- go to next exercise (exec with tests if test.sql found in the same folder) test = '<leader>\'', -- run tests for current exercise if exists }
     },
   },